davidlago/mass-edu-data-challenge/README.md

 }
 ```

+#### `years.json`
+List of available years in the dataset (array of strings).
+Available at `http://massedu.info/api/years.json`.

 ## Website
-Using the API, we are starting to build a website at http://massedu.info.
+We have put together a website to showcase the use of this API at http://massedu.info.